arpan8/interview-questions/nodejs/readme.md

 - Local modules: the modules created by developers.
 - Third party modules: these are external packages or libraries, need to install it e.g. express, morgan, nodemon.

-## 24. What is middleware in nodeJs?
+## 24. How to implemeent middleware in nodeJs?
 Middleware is just a function which has three parameters request, response, next.
 This function handles the http requests, perform some operations then passes the control to the next function. the parameter next is a callback function which helps to pass the control to next function.

 ```javascript